Tanishqua-Simform/django/readme.md

 I have also decided on making Food Management System as DRF Project to be submitted.

 So that's it for today.
 I will continue from here tomorrow.
 Bye!

+##### Dt.
+1 Apr, 2025.

+Today we will complete DRF and 1 project in it.

+I have completed till Authentication and Permissions from [DRF Docs](https://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/)

+Along with that, I have implemented various CBVs and FBVs provided by DRF to create API Endpoints.

+I was kidding about completing DRF.
+April Fool's to me!
+Haha

+Found this detailed docs for DRF -> [SkillsHats](https://www.skillshats.com/tutorials/django-rest-framework/viewsets-and-routers/#:~:text=ViewSets%20are%20a%20type%20of%20class-based%20view%20in,etc.%29%20in%20a%20more%20concise%20and%20organized%20way.)

+See you tomorrow!
+Bye!